Inflatable tanks and 'fake news': the little-known side of D-Day

 "My decision to attack at this time and place was based upon the best information available....
 The troops, the air and the Navy did all that bravery and devotion to duty could do."

 Some paratroopers drowned in "catastrophic" jumps, said French historian Jean Quellien, author of "The Battle of Normandy".
-Heavy equipment weighing 30 to 40 kg (65-90 lbs) pulled them underwater in deep swamps.
+Heavy equipment weighing 30 to 40 kg (65-90 lbs) pulled them underwater.

 - Inflatable tanks -